shouryashashank/koreader-quicksettings/README.md

 ## Complete feature set

-This patch adds a dedicated Quick Settings tab at the far left of KOReader's top menu (File Manager + Reader), and provides extensive customization for buttons, info bar, and icon packs.
+This patch adds a dedicated Quick Settings tab at the far left of KOReader's top menu (File Manager + Reader), and provides extensive customization for buttons, info-bar, and icon packs.

 ### Quick Settings tab